-It is recommended to adjust the Twin Track Programmes mentoring scheme with care and consideration.
-This component of the TTP when assessed and eventually certified appeared as the most difficult, especially in the cases of formal, standardised education formats of TTP application conducted within the university standards' contexts.
+enthusiasm It is recommended to adjust the Twin Track Programmes mentoring scheme with care and consideration.
+This component of the TTP when assessed and eventually certified appeared as the most difficult, especially in the cases of formal standardised education formats of TTP application in the cases of formal, standardised education formats of TTP application conducted within the university standards' contexts.
 Mentors are not an everyday reality of academic teaching and this brings several stereotypic reactions and concerns.
 This requires additional organisational and training activities.